Celiac Disease, Gluten, and Your Health

 If you have symptoms, are at high risk, and/or have a positive screening test, ask for a referral to a gastroenterologist for a complete evaluation.

-Screening tests are intended for asymptomatic people to see if further diagnostic tests are needed.
+Screening tests are done to determine if further diagnostic tests are needed.
+Diagnostic tests are done to confirm the diagnosis.

 Screening blood test